ISEMS/isems-router/README.md

 After it is up and running, log in to the web interface.
 In the Admin interface, there is a new section named **Solar-Power**.

 Check the settings of battery size, solar module power, power consumption and serial port.
-If you the serial port is incorrect, you won't see any data.
-The build in port is likely either **ttyS0** or **ttyATH0**, if you use a USB serial port dongle **ttyUSB0**.
+If the serial port is incorrect, you won't see any data.
+The build-in serial port is likely either named **ttyS0** or **ttyATH0**, if you use a USB serial port dongle **ttyUSB0**.